 As of January 2018 the group has more than 348,000 Likes on Facebook.

-Leaders: ‘Jihadi Joe’ and ‘Noisykafir’.
+Leaders: ‘Jihadi Joe’ and ‘Noisykafir’ (magazine illustrator).
 Real names unknown.

 The magazine launched in January 2015 in response to the Charlie Hebdo massacre and has received global popularity, particularly in France.
-However, although it describes itself as an upholder of free speech, its Twitter account is a platform for anti-Muslim hatred.
+However, although it described itself as an upholder of free speech, its Twitter account continues to be a platform for anti-Muslim hatred.